Oliver Perks' Wartime Blog Summaries

 - Tobruk Hospital, Stuka Raid on Tobruk Harbour and Journey to Alexandria (Duke of Gloucester's visit; 'Mae West' naval nurse; shaving).

-- 63rd General Hospital at Helmieh, Cairo and 2 convalescent camps (delayed skin graft; moving from number 5 to number 2 convalescent camp).
+- 63rd General Hospital at Helmieh, Cairo and two convalescent camps (delayed skin graft; moving from number two to number five convalescent camp).

 Oliver Perks' Wartime Blog 5 - 1941-42 Overview